Wered6/UE5-StyleGuide/README.md

 > [*Rebecca Murphey*](https://rmurphey.com)

 <a name="principles-single-person"></a>
+<a name="1.2"></a>

-### 0.2 All structure, assets and code in any Unreal Engine 5 project should look like a single person created it, no matter how many people contributed
+### 1.2 All structure, assets and code in any Unreal Engine 5 project should look like a single person created it, no matter how many people contributed

 Moving from one project to another should not cause a re-learning of style and structure.
 Conforming to a style guide removes unneeded guesswork and ambiguities.